 - please note all are welcome to snack from the Grazing Garden

 - Please pack out what you pack in

 - Burn permits and event registrations are required for all campfires

 The Knoll Crew

-In this part-time role, Megan manages the educational garden, supports interns, and helps organize events at the Knoll.
-Megan is an alum of Middlebury (Spanish and Environmental Studies).
-She holds a Master of Environmental Management from the Yale School of Forestry and Environmental Studies.
-Prior to this role, Megan worked with the Center for Community Engagement and as a Posse Mentor. email@example.com
+Megan guides the Knoll’s programming and partnerships, manages the educational garden, supports interns, and helps organize events at the Knoll.
+Megan graduated from Middlebury College (Spanish and Environmental Studies) and holds a Master of Environmental Management from the Yale School of the Environment.
+She moonlights as a Snow School Instructor at the Middlebury College Snow Bowl and serves as a member of the Porter Medical Center Board.
+Prior to this role, Megan worked at the College with the Center for Community Engagement and as a Posse Mentor. firstname.lastname@example.org

 From starting seedlings in the spring to harvesting in the fall, the Knoll is dependent on student volunteers and interns.
 Volunteers and interns help with the production and sale of food crops as well as participating in regular farm visits to learn more about our local food community.

 Read full introductions of Knoll Interns on the blog